Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Results

 \subsection{OLR, humidity and precipitation patterns}

-Figures \ref{fig:olr} and \ref{fig:hus} show the mean OLR pattern and the zonal-mean specific humidity for simulations with and without deep convection.
-In simulations with deep convection turned off, the tropics are drier and characterized by higher OLR values.
+Figures \ref{fig:olr} and \ref{fig:hus} show the mean OLR pattern and the zonal-mean specific humidity for simulations with and without parameterized deep convection.
+In simulations with the deep convection scheme turned off, the tropics are drier and exhibit higher OLR values.
 These biases are consistent: a drier tropical atmosphere is accompanied by a reduction in high-cloud amount (not shown), which in turn leads to increased OLR.
 This effect is likely common to most models and is consistent with the drying \citep{maher-2018} and the decrease in high-level clouds and LW cloud radiative effect \citep{webb-2015} observed in low-resolution climate models when deep convection is turned off.
-This behavior contrasts with the common view that parameterized deep convection tends to moisten the atmosphere when considered in isolation.
-However, even when convection is turned off, convective or ascending motions still occur due to the large-scale overturning circulation.
+It shares similarities with simulations using the Icosahedral Nonhydrostatic model ICON, showing a drier troposphere at the equator and a moister 800–900 hPa layer in the extratropics \citep{kroll-2025}.
+This behavior contrasts with the common view that parameterized deep convection tends to dry the atmosphere when considered in isolation.
+However, when the deep convection scheme is turned off, convective or ascending motions still occur due to the large-scale overturning circulation.
 These motions are more efficient at drying the atmosphere than when convection is also represented at finer scales by a parameterized convection scheme.

-The change in OLR between simulations with and without deep convection is significantly greater in the tropics than in the extratropics, consistent with the stronger influence of convection in tropical regions.
-This is not the case for changes in the large-scale microphysics.
-For example, variations in the ice autoconversion rate ($k_{\mathrm{au},i}$) affect OLR more uniformly across regions.
+The change in OLR between simulations with and without parameterized deep convection is significantly greater in the tropics than in the extratropics, consistent with the stronger influence of convection in tropical regions.
+In particular, without parameterized deep convection, OLR is too large over continents, including the Maritime Continent.
+Variations in the ice autoconversion rate ($k_{\mathrm{au},i}$) affect OLR more uniformly across regions.
 The dry bias is still present after retuning of the global-mean TOA radiation in the 2.6km-nodeep-tun simulation, although its magnitude is reduced (Fig. \ref{fig:hus}d).
 While the simulation is close to global radiative equilibrium (Table \ref{tab:tuning}), OLR remains too large in the deep tropics and exhibits an opposite bias in the extratropics (Fig. \ref{fig:olr}d).
 The snow terminal velocity ($V_\mathrm{sed}^\mathrm{solid}$) has a predominant effect in the tropics, as mentioned earlier, but its influence is not sufficient to recover the LW biases observed when convection is turned off.